-The cultural and linguistic identities in the Beverin Natural Park (canton of Graubunden) are predominently inherited from the Walser and the Romansh people.
+The cultural and linguistic identities in the Beverin Natural Park (canton of Graubünden) are mainly of Walser and Romansh origin.

-Changes in the 19th and 20th centuries (tourism, media, railways, mobility, immigration) had a negative influence on the Romansh and Walser languages and cultures.
+The Changes in the 19th and 20th centuries (tourism, media, railways, mobility, immigration) introduced German as the main language.
+However, the Romansh and Walser cultures and languages still exist.

 (Source and further information: www.naturpark-beverin.ch).